 We hold that Art.
-I, § 9, cl.
+I, §9, cl.
 2, of the Constitution has full effect at Guantanamo Bay.
 If the privilege of habeas corpus is to be denied to the detainees now before us, Congress must act in accordance with the requirements of the Suspension Clause.
-Cf. Hamdi, 542 U.S., at 564, 124 S.Ct.
-2633 (SCALIA, J., dissenting) ("[I]ndefinite imprisonment on reasonable suspicion is not an available option of treatment for those accused of aiding the enemy, absent a suspension of the writ").
+Cf. Hamdi, 542 U.S., at 564 (SCALIA, J., dissenting) ("[I]ndefinite imprisonment on reasonable suspicion is not an available option of treatment for those accused of aiding the enemy, absent a suspension of the writ").
 This Court may not impose a de facto suspension by abstaining from these controversies.
 See Hamdan, 548 U.S., at 585, n.
-16, 126 S.Ct.
-2749 ("[A]bstention is not appropriate in cases ... in which the legal challenge 'turn[s] on the status of the persons as to whom the military asserted its power" (quoting Schlesinger v.
-Councilman, 420 U.S. 738, 759, 95 S.Ct.
-1300, 43 L.Ed.2d 591 (1975))).
+16 ("[A]bstention is not appropriate in cases ... in which the legal challenge 'turn[s] on the status of the persons as to whom the military asserted its power'" (quoting Schlesinger v.
+Councilman, 420 U.S. 738, 759 (1975))).
 The MCA does not purport to be a formal suspension of the writ; and the Government, in its submissions to us, has not argued that it is.
 Petitioners, therefore, are entitled to the privilege of habeas corpus to challenge the legality of their detention.

 In light of this holding the question becomes whether the statute stripping jurisdiction to issue the writ avoids the Suspension Clause mandate because Congress has provided adequate substitute procedures for habeas corpus.
-The Government submits there has been compliance with the Suspension Clause because the DTA review process in the Court of Appeals, see DTA § 1005(e), provides an adequate substitute.
+The Government submits there has been compliance with the Suspension Clause because the DTA review process in the Court of Appeals, see DTA \$1005(e), provides an adequate substitute.
 Congress has granted that court jurisdiction to consider

-"(i) whether the status determination of the [CSRT] ... was consistent with the standards and procedures specified by the Secretary of Defense ... and (ii) to the extent the Constitution and laws of the United States are applicable, whether the use of such standards and procedures to make the determination is consistent with the Constitution and laws of the United States." § 1005(e)(2)(C), 119 Stat.
+"(i) whether the status determination of the [CSRT] ... was consistent with the standards and procedures specified by the Secretary of Defense ... and (ii) to the extent the Constitution and laws of the United States are applicable, whether the use of such standards and procedures to make the determination is consistent with the Constitution and laws of the United States." §1005(e)(2)(C), 119 Stat.
 2742.

 The Court of Appeals, having decided that the writ does not run to the detainees in any event, found it unnecessary to consider whether an adequate substitute has been provided.
 In the ordinary course we would remand to the Court of Appeals to consider this question in the first instance.
 See Youakim v.
-Miller, 425 U.S. 231, 234, 96 S.Ct.
-1399, 47 L.Ed.2d 2263 2263 2163 2263 2263 2263 2263 2163 2263
+Miller, 425 U. S. 231, 234 (1976) (per curiam).
+It is well settled, however, that the Court's practice of declining to address issues left unresolved in earlier proceedings is not an inflexible rule.
+Ibid.
+Departure from the rule is appropriate in "exceptional" circumstances.
+See Cooper Industries, Inc. v.
+Aviall Services, Inc., 543 U. S. 157, 169 (2004); Duignan v.
+United States, 274 U. S. 195, 200 (1927).